 1. Buy public 5G services from a mobile operator

-Public 5G services are great for capacity- and mobility-driven 5G use cases, but being on a public 5G network means enterprises won't realize 5G's security benefits.
+Public 5G services are great for capacity- and mobility-driven 5G use cases, but being on a public 5G network means enterprises don't realize 5G's security benefits.
 If an organization is satisfied with application-level security and doesn't need anything more comprehensive, public 5G services are the right choice.

 2. Lease a 5G network slice

-The second 5G deployment option is to lease a network slice, which is a virtual network within public 5G that isolates organizations from other users and traffic.
+The second 5G procurement option is to lease a network slice, which is a virtual network within public 5G that isolates organizations from other users and traffic.
 Network slicing targets the security benefits of 5G, but it also may enable users to tune the specific characteristics of their 5G service and target the latency or delay the mobile connection introduces.

-The important point about a network slice is that an operator provides it, which means it will be available only within the service area of that operator.
+The important point about a network slice is that an operator provides it, which means it is available only within the service area of that operator.
 Enterprises have to work out how to connect slices provided by multiple operators, either through the operators themselves or using their own tools.
 If organizations want broader geographic coverage, they need to decide whether their network slices connect in any way to the public network.

 3. Build a 5G network

 The third way to obtain 5G services is for an organization to build its own 5G network.
 This means it must obtain radio frequency spectrum, procure antennas and transceivers, and deploy the various elements of 5G infrastructure.
 The largest users with the most critical need for service quality and security can consider this option.
-Building a 5G network is neither cheap nor easy, but enterprises that can justify it will find it's the ultimate path to becoming a 5G enterprise.
+Building a 5G network is neither cheap nor easy, but enterprises that can justify it might find it's the ultimate path to becoming a 5G enterprise.